 Sulforaphane stops cancer and promotes detoxification

-(NaturalHealth365) According to Breastcancer.org, an estimated 255,180 new cases of breast cancer are expected to be diagnosed in the United States in 2017 alone.
-One in 8 women – or 12 percent – will develop invasive breast cancer at some point in their lives.
-And, cancer of all types constitutes the No.2 leading cause of death in the country – second only to heart disease.
-But, in this special report, you’ll discover how a powerful (anticancer) compound called, sulforaphane can help protect your life.
+(NaturalHealth365) According to Breastcancer.org, in 2023, an estimated 297,790 new cases of invasive breast cancer are expected to be diagnosed in U.S. women.
+One in 8 women – or 13 percent – will develop invasive breast cancer at some point in their lives.
+And cancer of all types constitutes the No.2 leading cause of death in the country – second only to heart disease.
+But, in this special report, you’ll discover how a powerful (anticancer) compound called sulforaphane can help protect your life.

-Given these troubling statistics, it’s important to understand that you CAN dramatically reduce your cancer risk by simply eating some common vegetables that contain sulforaphane.
+Given these troubling statistics, it’s essential to understand that you CAN dramatically reduce your cancer risk by simply eating some common vegetables that contain sulforaphane.

 In fact, in a study published in the Journal of American Clinical Nutrition, the top 20 percent of cruciferous vegetable consumers reduced their risk of mortality from all diseases by 22 percent – almost a quarter.

 And when it comes to protection against breast cancer, the picture is even brighter.
 Extensive epidemiological studies have shown that women who consume cruciferous vegetables daily slash their risk of breast cancer – in some cases, by up to 50 percent.

 Sulforaphane from broccoli sprouts aggressively fights cancer at every stage